ICST-Technion/Y23_TechnioNLPScrapper/README.md

 ### API
 The API file is the main file of our backend.
-It contains the server API for our project and is responsible for handling requests between frontend and backend and returning responses.
+It contains the server API for our project and is responsible for handling requests between the web server and the backend and returning responses.
 It communicates with the frontend using
 Flask.
 The API file also interacts with the SQL database to retrieve or store data as required.